Sarah Miller Boelts, professor of Spanish

 Welcome!
 You’ll likely find me in courses such as Composition, Literacy, and Service Learning.
 I’m a firm believer that writing as a process is as much about learning to discover our questions and ideas as it is about demonstrating them through texts.
 To that end, I encourage writing that represents students’ interests and ideas rather than prescribing topics for them.
 I also find that encouraging writing in multiple forms and genres and for multiple audiences challenges not only our assumptions about what writing can be, but who we are as writers.
 Outside of the classroom I’m an eccentric pop-culture fiend, dividing my time between books, movies, music, and video games (all of which are also scholarly interests for me).
 Outside of work, I spend my time with my wife and daughter searching for exciting and fun places to eat, shop, and experience new things in the Des Moines area.

-Dr. Brittany Cottrill, assistant professor of English, Director of the GV Writing Center, Co-director of New Student Seminar
+Dr. Brittany Cottrill, associate professor of English, Coordinator of Core Seminar 1

 Hello!
 I have been at Grand View since 2010 and I teach a variety of writing classes, including First-Year Composition, New Media, and Advanced Composition.
-I also teach a New Student Seminar course and am the director of the Writing Center.
+I also teach the first-year seminar.
 My goal is to help students realize the role that writing plays in their lives as students, employees, and citizens.
 When I'm not in the classroom I love to travel, watch zombie movies, and explore new parks with my dog.

 I am a California transplant trying to get used to the cold Iowa winters.
 Here at Grand View I teach Survey of British Literature, Introduction to Literature, Global Literature, Composition, and seminars on the novel.
 I love long juicy novels- especially those from Victorian England.
 When my head isn't buried in a book, I like to travel, backpack, and scuba dive.

-Rev. Dr. Ken Jones, professor of philosophy and religion
+Rev. Dr. Ken Jones, professor of philosophy and theology

 When I head home at the end of the day, I can say it was a good day if I’ve encountered curious students and experienced animated discussion in my classes.
 It’s even better if I’ve been able to contribute to either one.
 I relish the freedom and support Grand View gives me to be creative in helping students dig in, grab hold, and learn.
 So don’t be surprised if zombie movies, roller coasters or cheesy TV crop up in my classes.

-Dr. John Lyden, liberal arts core director & professor liberal arts
+Dr. John Lyden, liberal arts core director & professor liberal arts, department chair

 I oversee the Liberal Arts Core, which includes all the courses students take to broaden them beyond their majors, and give them a perspective on diverse ways of understanding themselves and the world.
 I also teach sections of each of the Core Seminars.
 I believe that a liberal arts education will not only prepare you to be employed, but will give you the skills to function in society as a well-rounded critical thinker who can examine anything with curiosity, an open mind, and an open heart.
 My academic background is in philosophy and religion, and I have a tremendous interest in movies; I authored the book Film as Religion: Myths, Morals, and Rituals (NYU Press, 2003) and edited the Routledge Companion to Religion and Film (Routledge, 2009).
 I also edit the online Journal of Religion and Film.
 I enjoy challenging students to think "outside the box," so my classes include a lot of reflection.
 I hope students leave my classes able to imagine a world in which they would like to live, as well as able to contribute to changes to make it that way.

-Rev. Dr. Mark Mattes, professor of philosophy and religion
+Rev. Dr. Mark Mattes, professor of philosophy and theology, department chair

 Hello!
-I primarily teach composition at Grand View, ranging from first-year to upper level courses.
-As a writing teacher, I aim to help students experience agency over and through their writing; in other words, rather than be shaped solely by others’ expectations, I work with students to help them actively make decisions according to how they might best represent themselves.
-When I'm not teaching, I enjoy spending time with my husband, watching baseball, and exploring the great outdoors with my ever-loyal sidekick, Willie the Lab.
+I teach composition courses at Grand View, as well as courses specifically for multilingual students.
+I am also director of the Writing Center.
+As a teacher, I aim to help students experience agency in their lives as students and citizens; in other words, rather than be shaped solely by others’ expectations, I work with students to help them actively make decisions according to how they might best represent themselves.
+When I'm not teaching, I enjoy spending time with my husband and son, watching baseball, and exploring the great outdoors with my ever-loyal sidekick, Willie the Lab.

 Dr. Matthew Plowman, associate professor of history